saturnism/spring-on-gcp-gitbook/deployment/docker/container-image.md

 ## Containerize

 Typically, tutorials teach you how to write a `Dockerfile` to containerize a Java application.
-A `Dockerfile` however can be error prone and it's hard to implement all the best practices.
+A `Dockerfile` can be error prone and it's hard to implement all the best practices.
 Rather than writing a `Dockerfile`, use tools such as Jib and Buildpacks to automatically create optimized container images.

 ### Build and Push